-Electronic pianos usually have more components than an acousitic piano, including speakers and headphone jacks.
+Electronic keyboards usually have more components than an acousitic piano, including speakers and headphone jacks.
 One factor in their favor, loved by parents all around, is the ability to practice in silence by using headphones to listen to the music.
+You can also pair them with piano apps (opens in new tab) to further advance your skills.
 Many brands offer the ability to record and then play back what you have played.
 Fun and innovative synthesized sounds, including percussion, are often available as accompaniment tracks on these models.